Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Future Directions

 Building successful real-world demonstrations will not only facilitate the investigation and prioritization of techniques and architectures for achieving collaborative learning, but also help gather user data and feedbacks to further refine and adapt the technology.

 \textbf{Urban Intelligence.} Image recognition is a well-established application in urban management.
 Due to highly sensitive nature of images and videos, centralized processing is often not possible.
-In the past, small image recognition models, such as the YOLO series~\cite{redmon2016you,redmon2017yolo9000,redmon2018yolov3,bochkovskiy2020yolov4,li2022yolov6,wang2023yolov7}, have been deployed in edge camera devices for performing time-critical tasks such as hazard detection.
-How to leverage the power of pre-trained generative AI models such as Stable Diffusion~\cite{rombach2022high} to continuously improve the performance of small models is a new frontier.
+In the past, small image recognition models, such as ResNet~\cite{he2016deep} and the YOLO series~\cite{redmon2016you, redmon2017yolo9000, redmon2018yolov3, bochkovskiy2020yolov4, li2022yolov6, wang2023yolov7}, have been deployed in edge camera devices for performing time-critical tasks such as hazard detection.
+How to leverage the power of pre-trained generative AI models such as DALL·E~\cite{ramesh2021zero, ramesh2022hierarchical, betker2023improving}, GLIDE~\cite{nichol2022glide}, or Stable Diffusion~\cite{rombach2022high} to continuously improve the performance of small models is a new frontier.
 One possible solution is through synthetic data generation, with small models deployed on site for real-time monitoring and feedbacks.
 However, substantial barriers related to cost and efficiency have yet to be overcome.
+From a taxonomy perspective, this scenario heavily relies on \textit{Generation-based Transfer}~\cite{ye2022zerogen} or \textit{Split Learning}~\cite{shen2023split}, where the heavy computation ($\epsilon_e^{(comp)}$) on edge cameras must be natively integrated with cloud-side LM features.